darkfeline/dantalian/doc/user.rst

 User Guide
 ==========

-Welcome to dantalian's User Guide!
+This section of Dantalian's documentation is for end users.

 The guide is split into several sections, listed below.
-Users new to dantalian are highly suggested to read the :ref:`tutorial`.

 .. toctree::
    :maxdepth: 1